 How Do You Differentiate The Bad From The Good?

 The best way to wade through the inferior alternatives is by reading the ingredient list and checking the label of your green powder to ensure that the primary ingredients are, in fact, green vegetables.
 Other key ingredients to look for are nutrient-rich organic algaes such as spirulina & chlorella, as well as grass juice powders such as wheat grass, barley grass & alfalfa grass that combine vitamins, minerals and chlorophyll to alkalize the body and create energy.
-This recommended mix is championed in our Food Matters Superfood Greens green juice powder, promising to improve energy, vitality and alkalinity within the body.
-Our organic recipe takes green juice powder to a totally new level, adding flavor, depth and drinkability in a cocktail fit for a Mallee bull (or regular human).
+This recommended mix is championed in this Superfood Greens blend, promising to improve energy, vitality and alkalinity within the body.
+The organic recipe takes green juice powder to a totally new level, adding flavor, depth and drinkability in a cocktail fit for a Mallee bull (or regular human).

 So Which One Is Best For Me?